drunkard/ceph-readable-doc/html/_sources/cephadm/services/osd.rst.txt

 Add these options to an OSD spec for them to take effect.

 This example deploys encrypted OSDs on all unused drives.
-Note that if Linux MD mirroring is used for the boot, `/var/log`, or other volumes this spec _may_ grab replacement or added drives before you can employ them for non-OSD purposes.
+Note that if Linux MD mirroring is used for the boot, ``/var/log``, or other volumes this spec *may* grab replacement or added drives before you can employ them for non-OSD purposes.
+The ``unmanaged`` attribute may be set to pause automatic deployment until you are ready.

 .. code-block:: yaml